netx-as/docs/docs/qos/traffic-shaping.md

 ##### Example

-The following example configures traffic-manager to work on bond0 and bond1 interfaces.
+The following example configures traffic-manager to work on virtual shaper interfaces.
+This is the recommended setup.

 ```
 netx# traffic-manager
-netx(traff-mgr)# interface bond0
-netx(traff-mgr)# interface bond1
+netx(traff-mgr)# interface shaper1/shaper2
 ```

 ---